ypark9/yopa.page/content/blog/2026-06-03-agentcore-gateway-mcp-oauth-auth-code.en.md

 - Every MCP client implements its own token cache and refresh logic.
 Cursor does it differently from Claude Desktop.
 Your custom client will too.
 - A `redirect_uri` of `http://localhost:<random-port>` is the only realistic option for desktop clients.
 Register a wildcard or a generous range with your IdP, or expect to whitelist new ports forever.

-### 2. Dynamic Client Registration is mostly a promise, not a reality
+### 2. Registration is provider-specific, not automatic

-[RFC 7591](https://datatracker.ietf.org/doc/html/rfc7591) lets an MCP client self-register with the IdP at connection time, so users don't have to copy/paste a `client_id`.
-MCP 0.6 references it. **Cognito does not support it.** Okta supports it gated behind enterprise plans.
-Auth0 supports it but with a knob you have to turn on per-tenant.
+[RFC 7591](https://datatracker.ietf.org/doc/html/rfc7591) lets an MCP client self-register with the IdP at connection time.
+The final [2026-07-28 MCP specification](https://blog.modelcontextprotocol.io/posts/2026-07-28/) formally deprecates Dynamic Client Registration in favor of Client ID Metadata Documents (CIMD), but that does not make every provider or AgentCore configuration dynamic.
+In the AWS Cognito walkthrough, you still pre-register the OAuth client; other identity providers and deployment paths may support different registration options.

-Practical consequence: for now, you pre-create a client in the IdP, hand the `client_id` to the user, and have them paste it into the MCP client's config.
-Pretend dynamic registration doesn't exist until your IdP catches up.
+Practical consequence: verify the registration method supported by the exact IdP and AgentCore path.
+For Cognito, pre-create the client and configure its redirect URIs and scopes; do not promise universal dynamic registration to MCP users.

 ### 3. Token lifetime ≠ agent session lifetime